webprofusion/certify-docs/docs/dns-awsroute53.md

     - Or restrict permission to the following actions:
         - route53:ListHostedZones, route53:GetHostedZone, route53:ListResourceRecordSets, route53:ChangeResourceRecordSets, route53:GetChange

-Here is example JSON policy:
+Here is an example JSON policy:
 ```json
 {
     "Version": "2012-10-17",